adaptyteam/adapty-docs/versioned_docs/version-3.0/present-pb-paywalls.md

 - [React Native](react-native-present-paywalls)

 :::warning

-This guide covers the process for **new Paywall Builder paywalls** only.
-The new Paywall Builder is currently supported only on iOS and Android, as it requires SDK v3.0, which is available for iOS, Android, and React Native only.
-Support for Flutter and Unity is coming soon.

-- For presenting **legacy Paywall Builder paywalls**, check out [Present legacy Paywall Builder paywalls and their configuration](present-legacy-pb-paywalls).

-- For presenting **remote config paywalls**, see [Render paywall designed by remote config](present-remote-config-paywalls).
-- For presenting observer mode paywalls, see [Implement Observer mode](implement-observer-mode).
+The new Paywall Builder is available for iOS (from v3.0), Android (from v3.0), React Native (from v3.0), and Flutter (from v3.2.0) only.
+For presenting paywalls in Adapty SDK v2 designed with legacy Paywall Builder, see [Display paywalls designed with legacy Paywall Builder](present-pb-paywalls).
 :::